svitejs/vite-plugin-template/README.md

 2. Release workflow automatically publishes npm package, creates GitHub release info, and tags the release

 > NOTE: New workspaces should **always** have `"private": true` or it will try to publish them.

+## Support for commonjs

+This template creates an esm-only plugin by default.
+If you need to support commonjs, follow these steps:

+1. Update tsup config to include 'cjs' output and enable shims if needed
+2. Update package.json exports map to add `"require": "./dist/index.cjs"` next to the import mapping